Neither accepted illegal Chinese occupation, nor accepted unjustified claims: India on Pentagon report

-New Delhi [India], November 11 (ANI): India on Thursday said that it has never accepted construction activities undertaken by China along the border areas, adding that New Delhi has stepped up creation of border infrastructure, including roads, bridges.
+New Delhi [India], November 11 (ANI): India on Thursday said that it has never accepted illegal construction activities undertaken by China along the border areas and added that New Delhi has stepped up the creation of border infrastructure, including roads and bridges.

 External Affairs Ministry Spokesperson Arindam Bagchi made these remarks during a press briefing, in response to a question on the Pentagon report that mentioned a village was built illegally in Arunachal Pradesh.